kpeder/terragrunt-aws-gitlab/README.md

     ```
     $ aws configure
     ```
-1. It's recommended to deploy a build project and folder first, and to use this project in the configuration for additional deployments.
-The build project can be deployed and managed using this framework with a couple of additional steps to create a local state configuration and then to migrate state to a remote state configuration after the project and bucket are created.
-ALternatively, the build resources can be pre-created and then imported into the framework using the import command.
-These considerations are not addressed in this example.

 ### Deployment
 Automated installation configuration, and deployment steps are managed using Makefile targets.
 Use ```make help``` for a list of configured targets: